Fort Lauderdale Inaccurate Standard Field Sobriety Exercises Attorney

 When a police officer pulls a driver over for a suspected DUI, they will almost always ask the motorist to perform field sobriety exercises (FSEs).
 These tests are highly subjective and an officer will typically only use them to form the probable cause that is needed to make an arrest or ask for a chemical test.
 These tests are not scientific, and they are often inaccurate.
 You are also not legally required to perform them, so you should always refuse.
-If you have already submitted to these tests, our Fort Lauderdale standard field sobriety exercises are inaccurate attorney can help with your charges.
+If you have already submitted to these tests, our Fort Lauderdale inaccurate standard field sobriety exercises attorney can help with your charges.

 What Standard Field Sobriety Exercises are Inaccurate?